Decaying fermionic warm dark matter and XENON1T electronic recoil excess: Results

 \section{Results}

-Fig.~\ref{fig:fig1} shows the best-fit electron recoil energy distributions (as a function of the electron energy E) for a DM mass $m_\chi = 4\,{\rm keV}$, considering two different types of backgrounds.
-In the left panel of this figure we have considered the Flat+Exp background for which the best-fit DM decay width is $\Gamma = 7.5\times 10^{-23}\,{\rm s}^{-1}$, obtained from Eq.~\ref{eqn:chisqdef}.
-The orange solid line, centered around ${\rm E} \simeq m_{\chi}/2 = 2$ keV, represents the corresponding signal event distribution S (incorporating the effects of Gaussian smearing and detector efficiency), while the purple solid line is the event distribution for the Flat+Exp background (taken from~\cite{Szydagis:2020isq}).
-The blue dashed curve corresponds to the total event distribution obtained by adding the signal event distribution (S) to the Flat+Exp background.
-The right panel of Fig.~\ref{fig:fig1} depicts similar event distributions in the case of standard background $\rm B_0$, for which the estimated best-fit DM decay width at $m_\chi = 4\,{\rm keV}$ is $\Gamma = 4.2\times 10^{-22}\,{\rm s}^{-1}$.
-The $\rm B_0$ background distribution is shown by the purple dotted line.
-It can be seen from this figure, while both the backgrounds fit the data well in the higher energy bins, contributions from some new physics scenarios (for example, dark matter), can still be accommodated in the lower energy bins where the actual excess was observed.
-For the background model $\rm B_0$, the best-fit $\Gamma$ at $m_\chi = 4\,{\rm keV}$ is relatively higher, since around ${\rm E} \simeq 2$ keV this background is lower than the other background (i.e., Flat+Exp) and hence further away from the data (see Fig.~\ref{fig:fig0}).
+Fig.~\ref{fig:fig1} shows the best-fit electron recoil energy distribution (as a function of the electron energy E) for a DM mass $m_\chi = 4\,{\rm keV}$, considering the background model $\rm B_0$.
+In this case, following Eq.~\ref{eqn:chisqdef}, one obtains the best-fit DM decay width $\Gamma = 3.5\times 10^{-22}\,{\rm s}^{-1}$.
+The orange solid line, centered around ${\rm E} \simeq m_{\chi}/2 = 2$ keV, represents the corresponding signal event distribution S (incorporating the effects of Gaussian smearing and detector efficiency), while the purple solid line is the event distribution for the $\rm B_0$ background (taken from~\cite{Aprile:2020tmw,xenon_collaboration_2020_4273099}).
+The blue dashed curve corresponds to the total event distribution obtained by adding the signal event distribution (S) to the background $\rm B_0$.
+It can be seen from this figure, while $\rm B_0$ fits the data well in the higher energy bins, substantial contributions from some new physics scenarios (for example, dark matter), are required to match the data in the lower energy bins where the actual excess was observed.